jconorgrogan/Informational-Constructivism/README.md

 ## TLDR
 1. Making any distinction creates a fundamental contrast: Even trying to conceptualize "absolute nothing" forces a distinction between it and something (like the concept itself), establishing a basic logical split.
-2. Recognizing a distinction again creates time & memory: If the same distinction can be identified more than once ("this happened," "this happened again"), you get the simplest possible form of time (before/after) and memory (recognizing the repeat).
+2. Recognizing a distinction again is the seed of time & memory: If the same distinction can be identified more than once ("this happened," "this happened again"), this recurrence itself provides the minimal basis for before/after (time) and recognition (memory).
-3. Finite systems under pressure develop structure: If these repeating distinctions occur within a system that has real-world limits (e.g., finite capacity to hold information, costs associated with making changes), it will inevitably run into complexity bottlenecks.
-To continue operating without breaking down, the system must find efficient ways to manage information (like reusing existing states or creating compressed codes).
-This pressure to be efficient under constraints inherently forces the system to develop structure, rules, and complexity as a survival mechanism.
+3. Structure is required for persistent operation under limits: If a system has this capacity for recurrence (point 2) and is subject to real-world constraints (finite information capacity, costs of change), then any sequence of operations that avoids halting must necessarily manage the resulting representational limits.
+This management is only possible through efficient mechanisms (like reusing states or encoding information compactly), thereby logically dictating the emergence of internal structure, rules, and complexity within such persistent trajectories.
 ---

 ## Key Operational Concepts